-The word supervision refers to the practice of giving support, guidance and feedback to counsellors who work with clients.
-It is, in fact, mandatory for anyone who works with clients in a therapy or counselling context, including trainees.
-The British Association for Counselling and Psychotherapy makes its views quite clear on the subject of supervision, and it is important that you read its Ethical Framework for Good Practice in Counselling and Psychotherapy.
-In one section of this document (Maintaining competent practice) the association states:
+The word 'supervision' refers to the practice of giving support, guidance and feedback to counsellors who work with clients.
+It is, in fact, mandatory for anyone who works with clients in psychotherapy or counselling context, including trainees.
+The British Association for Counselling and Psychotherapy (BACP) is clear on the subject of supervision, and it is important that you read its Ethical Framework (2013), which specifies the requirements for trained practitioners and for students.